helidon-io/helidon/docs/mp/metrics/metrics.md

 #### OpenMetrics and Prometheus Format

-The [OpenMetrics format](https://github.com/prometheus/OpenMetrics/blob/main/specification/OpenMetrics.md) and the [Prometheus exposition format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md) are very similar in most important respects but are not identical.
+The [OpenMetrics format][openmetrics-format] and the [Prometheus exposition format][prometheus-exposition-format] are very similar in most important respects but are not identical.
 This brief summary treats them as the same.

 The OpenMetrics/Prometheus format represents each metric using three lines of output as summarized in the following table.